 - Amanda Gosman, MD, expert in reconstructive soft tissue surgery including muscle transplantation

 - Justin Brown, MD, neurosurgeon and expert in peripheral nerve reconstruction and nerve transfers

-The facial paralysis clinic at UC San Diego Health System is one of the nation's most comprehensive clinics available for the treatment of facial movement impairments.
+The facial paralysis clinic at UC San Diego Health is one of the nation's most comprehensive clinics available for the treatment of facial movement impairments.